mbusby/ComplexityByStartPosition/README.md

 Go to the folder where everything is installed in type "make".
 Ignore the warnings about Handy doing stupid stuff.
 If nothing says ERROR and it makes an executable called ComplexityByStartPos you should be all set.

+Finding Saturation Point

+It would be nice to be able to find the asymptope of the curve to determine where the saturation point it.
+I have tried to fit several equations but while Michaelis Menten looks OK for some datasets it is not great for others.
+Zipf's does not work.
+I was expecting the underlying distribution to be Poisson-lognormal but it is not.
+Any suggestions of other equations to try would be appreciated.